a2stuff/a2d/res/notes/testplan.md

 * Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

 * Launch DeskTop.
+Select an icon.
+File > Rename....
+Enter a new name.
+Press Return.
+Verify that the icon updates with the new name.
+* Launch DeskTop.
+Select an icon.
+File > Rename....
+Enter a new name.
+Press Escape.
+Verify that the icon doesn't change.
+* Launch DeskTop.
+Select an icon.
+File > Rename....
+Enter a new name.
+Click away.
+Verify that the icon updates with the new name.
+* Launch DeskTop.
+Select an icon.
+File > Rename....
+Make the name empty.
+Press Return.
+Verify that the icon doesn't change.
+* Launch DeskTop.
+Select an icon.
+File > Rename....
+Make the name empty.
+Press Escape.
+Verify that the icon doesn't change.
+* Launch DeskTop.
+Select an icon.
+File > Rename....
+Make the name empty.
+Click away.
+Verify that the icon doesn't change.

+* Launch DeskTop.
 Select a file icon.
 File > Rename....
-Enter a unique name, hit OK.
+Enter a unique name.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select a file icon.
 File > Rename....
-Press OK without changing the name.
-Verify that the dialog is dismissed and the icon doesn't change.
+Click away without changing the name.
+Verify that icon doesn't change.
 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
-Enter a unique name, hit OK.
+Enter a unique name.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
-Press OK without changing the name.
-Verify that the dialog is dismissed and the icon doesn't change.
+Click away without changing the name.
+Verify that the icon doesn't change.

 * Launch DeskTop.
-Select an icon.
+Select a file icon.
+Position the window so that the icon is entirely offscreen.
 File > Rename....
-Click the Cancel button using the mouse.
-Verify that the button is clickable.
+Press Escape to cancel.
+Verify that the window title bar activates and nothing mispaints on the desktop.
 * Launch DeskTop.
+Close all windows.
+Select a volume icon.
+Move the icon so that the name entirely offscreen.
+File > Rename....
+Press Escape to cancel.
+Verify that nothing mispaints on the desktop.
+* Launch DeskTop.
+Open a window.
+Select a volume icon.
+Move the icon so that the name entirely offscreen.
+File > Rename....
+Press Escape to cancel.
+Verify that the window title bar activates and nothing mispaints on the desktop.
+* Launch DeskTop.
+Open two windows.
+Select a volume icon.
+Move the icon so that the name entirely offscreen.
+File > Rename....
+Press Escape to cancel.
+Verify that the previously active window title bar is reactivated and that nothing mispaints on the desktop.

+* Launch DeskTop.
 Select an AppleWorks file icon.
-File > Rename..., and specify a name using a mix of uppercase and lowercase.
-Click OK.
+File > Rename....
+Specify a name using a mix of uppercase and lowercase.
 Close the containing window and re-open it.
 Verify that the filename case is retained.
 * Launch DeskTop.
 Select an AppleWorks file icon.
-File > Duplicate..., and specify a name using a mix of uppercase and lowercase.
-Click OK.
+File > Duplicate....
+Specify a name using a mix of uppercase and lowercase.
 Close the containing window and re-open it.
 Verify that the filename case is retained.

 * Launch DeskTop.
 In the Options control panel, uncheck "Preserve uppercase and lowercase in names".
 Then run these test cases:
   * File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Click OK.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.
   * Select a non-AppleWorks file.
 File > Rename.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Click OK.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.
   * Select a non-AppleWorks file.
 File > Duplicate.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Click OK.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.
   * Select a disk.
 Special > Format Disk.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Let the operation complete.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Restart DeskTop.
 Verify that the name remains unchanged.
   * Select a disk.
 Special > Erase Disk.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Let the operation complete.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Restart DeskTop.
 Verify that the name remains unchanged.

 * Launch DeskTop.
 In the Options control panel, check "Preserve uppercase and lowercase in names".
 Then run these test cases:
   * File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Click OK.
 Verify that the name appears with the specified case (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.
   * Select a non-AppleWorks file.
 File > Rename.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Click OK.
 Verify that the name appears with the specified case (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.
   * Select a non-AppleWorks file.
 File > Duplicate.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Click OK.
 Verify that the name appears with the specified (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.
   * Select a disk.
 Special > Format Disk.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Let the operation complete.
 Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
 Restart DeskTop.
 Verify that the name remains unchanged.
   * Select a disk.
 Special > Erase Disk.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Let the operation complete.
 Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
 Restart DeskTop.
 Verify that the name remains unchanged.

 * Launch DeskTop.
 In the Options control panel, check "Preserve uppercase and lowercase in names".
 File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 In the Options control panel, uncheck "Preserve uppercae and lowercase in names".
 Select the folder.
 File > Rename.
-Click OK without changing the name.
+Click away without changing the name.
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.

 * Launch DeskTop.
 In the Options control panel, check "Preserve uppercase and lowercase in names".
 File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
-Click OK.
 Select the folder.
 Then run these test cases:
   * Drag it to another volume to copy it.
 Verify that the copied file retains the same mixed case name.
   * Drag it to another folder on the same volume to move it.
 Verify that the moved file retains the same mixed case name.
   * Hold Solid-Apple and drag it to another volume to move it.
 Verify that the moved file retains the same mixed case name.